TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 - Chapter 1 is labeled Chapter 2 - make sure you have a book title field in cuesheet
 - ffmpeg can't handle m4b extension, but changing to mp4 allows it to work
-- Had one mp3 where adding new metadata removed the embedded chapters happened again, in common: both over 50 chapters and both over 91234567 digits cut one (Dune) down to 49 chapters but still over 91234567 and it worked nevermind, while it solved metadata removal issue some media players still couldn't read it, removing to 48 below the 91234567 worked so, can have exactly 50 chapters - no more (but have seen a mp3 file with more than 50 - investigate)
+- Had one mp3 where adding new metadata removed the embedded chapters Seems to occur when over 50 chapters and/or 90000000 (7 zeroes) (however I have seen a mp3 file with more than 50 - investigate)